 Sunday Magazine Recipe: Lemon Ricotta Cake with Strawberry Rose Compote

 Ricotta is an incredible ingredient to bake with.
 The result is an intensely creamy and pleasantly tangy cake, which stays moist for days.
-The strawberry rose compote acts as a fresh and light topping, and is also delicious by itself or swirled into some Greek yoghurt.
+The strawberry rose compote acts as a fresh and light topping, and is also delicious by itself or swirled into some Greek yogurt.

 Lemon ricotta cake with strawberry rose compote